Marmaduke, Arkansas

 Marmaduke is a city in Greene County, Arkansas, United States.
-The population was 1,111 in 2010.
+The population was 1,212 in 2020.

 History

-The town of Marmaduke was named for Confederate Major General John Sappington Marmaduke, who later served as governor of Missouri.
+The town of Marmaduke was named for Confederate Major General John Sappington Marmaduke, remembered for the Poison Spring massacre and who later served as governor of Missouri.
 Marmaduke was said to have established a camp for his soldiers near the site of the present town.
 The Texas and St. Louis Railroad was built through the area in 1882.

 Marmaduke was incorporated on August 2, 1909, and, by 1914, had expanded to include two drugstores, three banks, three restaurants, a Methodist and a Southern Baptist church, two barber shops, a hotel, a boarding house, and two dime stores.
 The primary employers at the time were a sawmill, a lumber mill, a stave mill, and large and cut timber distributors.

 Current industry includes the Anchor plastics company and the American Railcar Company.

 The community was severely damaged by a severe tornado on April 2, 2006.
 At least half of the town was reported to have been destroyed or even flattened, and nearly every structure received some degree of damage.
 No one was killed in Marmaduke, but at least 50 people were injured, some seriously.
-In 2009 a major ice storm came across the northern part of Arkansas, causing the village, together with other regions, to lose electricity for a few weeks.
-Since then the town has almost fully recovered.
+In 2009, a major ice storm came across the northern part of Arkansas, causing the village, together with other regions, to lose electricity for a few weeks.
+Since then, the town has almost fully recovered.